wso2/docs-choreo-dev/en/developer-docs/docs/manage-databases-and-caches/choreo-managed-databases-and-caches.md

 Choreo provides support for managed data services directly and, when needed, in coordination with Aiven:

-- Basic guidance and operational assistance via Choreo support
+- Guidance and operational assistance via Choreo support
 - Coordination with Aiven experts for complex technical issues
-- Choreo acts as your primary contact and manages escalations as required
+- Choreo acts as your primary contact and manages escalations with the Aiven support team as required

 ## Service Limitations and Considerations